VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 ## S3
 1. Cross-region replication requires versioning on both source bucket and destination bucket.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
 2. Cross-region replication requires the source bucket owner have the source and destination AWS Regions enabled.
 [Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
+3. To use server-side encryption with customer-provided encryption keys (SSE-C), encryption key and other related information need to be provided in each API call via HTTP headers.
+[Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html).
+4. A presigned URL gives you access to the object identified in the URL, provided that the creator of the presigned URL has permissions to access that object.
+The presigned URLs are useful if you want your user/customer to be able to upload a specific object to your bucket, but you don't require them to have AWS security credentials or permissions.
+When you create a presigned URL, you must provide your security credentials and then specify a bucket name, an object key, an HTTP method (PUT for uploading objects), and an expiration date and time.
+[Reference](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).

 ## ElastiCache ([FAQ](https://aws.amazon.com/elasticache/faqs/))
+1. Data partitioning is supported in memcached and Redis (cluster mode enabled) cluster.
+### Memcached
 1. Memcached did not support encryption.
 Redis support encryption for version 3.2.6, 4.0.10 and later.
 2. Memcached did not support replication, therefore when a node was failed, some data was lost.
 3. Memcached run in cluster, and can scale out and in by adding node and removing node.
+### Redis
-4. There are 2 types of Redis clusters (a.k.a replication groups in API/CLI).
+1. There are 2 types of Redis clusters (a.k.a replication groups in API/CLI).
 They are Redis (cluster mode disabled) cluster and Redis (cluster mode enabled) cluster.
-5. Data partitioning is supported in memcached and Redis (cluster mode enabled) cluster.
-6. One Redis node with 0 to 5 Redis replica node form a shard (a.k.a node group in API/CLI).
+2. One Redis node with 0 to 5 Redis replica node form a shard (a.k.a node group in API/CLI).
 Redis (cluster mode disabled) cluster only contain 1 shard.
 Redis (cluster mode enabled) cluster can contain 1 to 90 shard.
-7. Redis replica node provide high availibity and read throughput.
+3. Redis replica node provide high availibity and read throughput.
 If the write node failed, it is possible to failover to the replica node.

 ## Route 53
 1. The follow routing rules are supported in traffic policy: